Gladiators (franchise): 1990s success

 The initial concept for the show by Dan Carr and John C. Ferraro was held in Erie, Pennsylvania, in the USA before being sold to Samuel Goldwyn Productions/MGM where the format was adapted and televised as American Gladiators with the first series airing over 1989–90.
 As the show progressed, new events were introduced along with new Gladiators, sometimes retiring previous Gladiators.

 Following the success of American Gladiators, other countries began to produce their own versions of the show with the UK and Finland starting production in 1992.
 American Gladiators had already picked up a cult following in the UK after being shown on late night TV.
 The UK, most noticeably adapted the concept into a large arena (the National Indoor Arena in Birmingham), glamorising the show, often adapting events from the American series as well as introducing many of their own, often more high-tech.
 Winners from the UK and Finnish series would then go over to America, to film a special show of American Gladiators in which they competed against the current American champions along with selected athletes from other territories such as Japan and the Bahamas and South Korea.

 In early 1995, the first full scale international competition was launched in which selected Gladiators from the American, Finnish and British series competed against contender champions from those three countries.
 A fourth country, Russia was added but as they did not have their own domestic series, the Gladiators and contenders were hand-picked by Russian TV producers.
 The Finnish series ceased production after International Gladiators 1.

-In 1995, Australia began production of their own show, basing it on the UK series.
-After the first series, a three part 'Ashes' mini series was filmed in Australia, in which a selection of British and Australian Gladiators faced champions from the opposing countries.
+In 1995, Australia began production of their own show, basing it on the British series.
+After the first series, a three part 'Ashes' mini-series was filmed in Australia, in which a selection of British and Australian Gladiators faced champions from the opposing countries.
 Australia then went on to compete in International Gladiators 2 along with the UK and the US.
 Russia also returned, even though they still did not have a domestic series.
 Germany and South Africa also competed even though they too did not have their own domestic series.